jsheppard95/Credit_Risk_Analysis/README.md

 ## Results
-For each trained model, we generate predictions from our testing data and calculate the balanced accuracy score, precisison, and sensitiviy (also known as recall) to compare the success of each and form a recommendation to predict credit risk from this data set.
+For each trained model, we generate predictions from our testing data and calculate the balanced accuracy score, precisison, and recall to compare the success of each and form a recommendation to predict credit risk from this data set.

 [`credit_risk_resampling.ipynb`](credit_risk_resampling.ipynb)